Tsebo200/Dream-Team/README.md

 ## Concept Process

 I went with a simple and minimalistic UI design as I wanted a dark mode type of design, thus I utilised dark colours.
-DreamTeam is a website that is there to help users understand the sport of basketball
+DreamTeam is a website that is there to help users understand the sport of basketball.
+The process I took for this project was to explore and figure out things on my own so I took an explorative route for this one as I feel it payed of in my experience as a developer

-We really went with a simple and a minimalistic UI design.
-OpenStack is there to be functional and helpful to any newcomer or veteran of OpenStack.
-Where they can simply ask, answer and view questions in a quick, concise and effective way.
-We stick to a simple orange with accents of a baby blue palette, with a light-themed website.
-A UI trend that really started to rise among web apps, was rounded corners, so we also incorporated that into our design, just to round it off even further.

 ### Wireframes